deliveryhero/whetstone/RELEASING.md

 1. Change the `VERSION_NAME` in root `gradle.properties` to a non-SNAPSHOT version to be released.
 2. Run `./gradlew clean build` to make sure project builds successfully.
 3. `git commit -am "Prepare for release X.Y.Z."` (where X.Y.Z is the new version)
-4. `./gradlew clean publishMavenPublicationToMavenCentralRepository :whetstone-gradle-plugin:publish`.
+4. `./gradlew clean publish :whetstone-gradle-plugin:publish`.
 5. Visit [Sonatype Nexus](https://s01.oss.sonatype.org/) and promote the artifact.
 6. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version)
 7. Update the root `gradle.properties` to the next SNAPSHOT version.